 With KDE Plasma 6, the Wayland session will be the preferred default option.

 The X11 session will not be going away.
-So, distributions can still override the default and have X11 remain the default.
+So, you or the developers of distributions can still override the default and have X11 remain the default.

 3. Floating Panel by Default

-While Windows 11 originally copied (or maybe inspired?) from KDE for the floating panel, it was an optional feature with KDE Plasma.
+While Windows 11 originally copied (or maybe got inspired? 👀) the design from KDE for the floating panel, it was an optional feature with KDE Plasma.

 4. Accent-color-tinted header area to distinguish active windows